oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-iio-dummy-events-anatomy.md

   <figcaption> Code 5: The event type verification </figcaption>
 </figure>

-Code 5 illustrate the processes to write a new configuration to the right channel.
-Remember from the channel configuration in the previously section that the first channel was defined as `IIO_VOLTAGE` and the event assotiated with it has the type `IIO_EV_TYPE_THRESH`.
+Code 5 illustrates the processes to write a new configuration to the right channel.
+Remember from the channel configuration in the previous section that the first channel was defined as `IIO_VOLTAGE`, and the event associated with it has the type `IIO_EV_TYPE_THRESH`.
 Finally, we are interested only in rising event to update the state.
-The rest of this function, follow a similar pattern.
+The rest of this function follows a similar pattern.

-The `iio_simple_dummy_read_event_config()` it is very simple, and it just return the value of `st->event_en`.
+The `iio_simple_dummy_read_event_config()` it is very simple, and just returns the value of `st->event_en`.

 ## The read/write value

-The read/write value are two simple funtion responsible for handle the `event_val` field from the struct `iio_dummy_state`.
+There are two functions for reading and writing values.
+These functions are responsible for handle the `event_val` field from the struct `iio_dummy_state` as the code below show:

 ```c
 int iio_simple_dummy_read_event_value(struct iio_dev *indio_dev,